jd11111/nix-derivation-tutorial/README.md

 - build a derivation using ```nix-store --realize /path/to/derivation.drv```.
 - create a derivation by calling the in-built ```derivation``` function in a .nix file and running ```nix-instantiate /path/to/file.nix```
 - directly build a derivation from a .nix file calling the ```derivation``` function using ```nix-build  /path/to/file.nix```
+- drop into a shell that has all input derivations of a derivation built with ```nix-shell /path/to/file.nix```

+A larger pratical example using all these features is contained in the ```rustEnv``` directory of this repo.
+It is described in the final section of this file.

 ## All About NixPkgs